This post may contain affiliate links. For more information, read my disclosure policy.

 I use my favorite all-butter crust for this pie.
 It’s the perfect buttery, flaky base for all that fruit.
 The filling has a perfect consistency – I hate a runny pie, and this one does not have that problem!

 Topping off this blueberry raspberry pie with crumb topping is a simple brown sugar crumble topping.
 It adds a nice sweet, crunchy texture that pulls the whole pie together.

-What You Need to Make Berry Crumble Pie
+What You Need to Make Mixed Berry Pie

 - Brown Sugar: This is used in the crumble.
 Be sure to measure your brown sugar correctly.

 - All-purpose flour: For the crumble topping – be sure to measure it correctly.